Rekihyt/Sifu/LanguageReference.md

 ```
 To prevent a match to either `F` or `G` from recursing forever, patterns only match entries defined before the current one.
 So after defining these two entries, `F` will evaluate to `G`, then stop, and `G` will evaluate to `F`, match the first entry, and finally return `G` again.

+There are no side effects.
+Sifu also isn't lazy, but doesn't evaluate values in
+arrows until their key is matched, therefore values in arrows are copied into
+their patterns but not evaluated.

 ---

 ## Semantics and Syntax Isomorphism